 Open every day since 1937, California Bar was founded by brothers Joe and Tony Hill.
-They were born in Omaha and raised in Pender by parents that had immigrated to the United States from Southern Italy.
+They were born in Omaha and raised in Pender by parents who had immigrated to the United States from Southern Italy.
 Like many Italian immigrants, they likely fled due to poverty and lack of opportunities.
 Their father, who changed his name from Angelo Di Liello to Charles Hill, opened a fruit and confectionery store.
 The brothers would take this entrepreneurial spirit with them after they returned to Omaha as adults.

-While they moved to the Italian enclave near 24th and Pierce, they would actually open a bar in the Gifford Park in the north west part of town.
-Located at 510 N 33rd St, the building was originally constructed in 1926 for Paul Kazakes who operated a dry cleaning business called California Cleaners.
-The brothers Hill remodeled the building into a tavern and installed an impressive mahogany bar from the Alfred Bloom Company.
-Named California Bar after the nearby street in the Gifford Park neighborhood rather than the state.
+While they moved to the Italian enclave near 24th and Pierce Street, they would actually open a bar in the Gifford Park neighborhood in the northwest part of town.
+Located at 510 N. 33rd Street, the building was originally constructed in 1926 for Paul Kazakes, who operated a dry-cleaning business called California Cleaners.
+The Hill brothers remodeled the building into a tavern and installed an impressive mahogany bar from the Alfred Bloom Company.
+It should also be pointed out that its name, California Bar, derives from the street which sits about a half block north, not the state.

 Opened in 1937, the bar became a popular meeting place in the Gifford Park neighborhood.
 As the U.S. entered World War II and gas rationing went into effect, there was a lack of things to do or places to go.
-This caused many in the neighborhood to gather at the bar to watch television and to socialize.
+This caused many in the neighborhood to gather at the bar to watch television and socialize.
 By that time Joe and his family were living in the apartment upstairs.

 After Tony passed away in 1948, Joe continued to run the bar with the help of his son Wayne, who started helping while he was attending nearby Tech High School.
-Wayne would go on to serve in the Army during the early 1970’s before he returned to Omaha to work at his father’s bar.
+Wayne would go on to serve in the Army during the early 1970s before he returned to Omaha to work at his father’s bar.
 The second of its two founders and Wayne’s father, Joe, passed away in 1976.

 California Bar remained in the hands of the Hill family as Wayne and his wife Peggy took over.
 Like his parents, they moved into the apartment upstairs.
 Realizing the importance of the bar as a community space, they kept the bar open every day including holidays.
 Cali Bar became a place for the jazz musicians performing in the auditorium at Tech High School to visit during their breaks.
 When that ceased, it was a popular place for politicians to gather.
 It even became a rite of passage for students at nearby Creighton University.